HVTom/DWaaS-Benchmark-2025/README.md

 ## How to Run

 1. **Configure Cloud Accounts**
-   - Set up free/academic resources on Google Cloud, AWS, Azure as applicable
+   - Set up resources on Google Cloud, AWS, Azure (storage + data warehouses)
 2. **Set Credentials**
    - Update environment variables in scripts for storage and warehouse
 3. **Upload Datasets**